-Nitrofurantoin is available on prescription as capsules, tablets and a liquid that you drink.
+Nitrofurantoin is available on prescription.
+It comes as capsules, tablets and a liquid that you drink.

 - The most common side effect of nitrofurantoin is an upset stomach.
 Taking this medicine with or straight after food will help prevent a stomach upset.